RZhangBCIT/BlazorQuickGrid/README.txt

-Blazor Quickgrid for Comp 4870.
+Blazor Quickgrid for Comp 4870 Created March 1st 2023

-Enhancements to the Blazor Demo:
+Enhancements to the Blazor-WASM Demo:

 1: Changed grid display to QuickGrid, which allows for more customizability -> For example, added resizability to columns